tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 #### Required Tremor Script Changes

-In order to make defining config entries in tremor-script convenient, we need to add a few features to tremor-script to make this work reasonably well in a configuration context, where all we want is to return a record value without too much fuss and ceremony:
+In order to make defining config entries in tremor-script convenient, we introduced the `with` block.
+We need to add a few features to tremor-script to make this work reasonably well in a configuration context, where all we want is to return a record value without too much fuss and ceremony:

 * Add multi-let statements, that combine multiple `let`s inside a single statement whcih defined the variables therein and returns a record value with all those definitions.
 * Add auto-creation of intermediary path segments in let stetements: